-ARea of Emphasis: Global Climate Change
+ARea of EXPERTISE: Global Climate Change

 Changes to the global climate represent one of the greatest challenges for public health, and Berkeley faculty -- including Professors Kirk Smith, John Balmes, Jay Graham and Justin Remais -- are global leaders in climate change research, policy, and practice, emphasizing the characterization, projection and prevention of the adverse health impacts of global climate change in diverse populations.